 Where users have choices for deletion or correction of stored data, a dashboard view of collected data is an appropriate place for these controls (which users may be inspired to use on realizing the extent of their collected data).

 As in other access mechanisms, showing a user's data back to them can create new privacy problems.
-Implementers should be careful not to provide access to sensitive data on the dashboard to people other than the subject.
+Implementers should be careful not to provide access to sensitive data on the dashboard to people other than the [user].
 For example, showing the search history associated with a particular cookie to any user browsing with that cookie can reveal the browsing history of one family member to another that uses the same computer.